Extremal K\"ahler metrics on blowups: Introduction

 \section{Introduction}

 A central goal of K\"ahler geometry is to understand the existence of canonical representatives of K\"ahler classes.
-The natural representatives are \emph{constant scalar curvature K\"ahler (cscK) metrics} and more generally \emph{extremal K\"ahler metrics} (or simply \emph{extremal metrics}).
+The natural representatives are \emph{constant scalar curvature K\"ahler (cscK) metrics} and more generally \emph{extremal metrics}.
 Such metrics do not always exist, and the Yau-Tian-Donaldson conjecture states that the existence of cscK metrics should be equivalent to the algebro-geometric notion of \emph{K-stability} \cite{yau,tian,donaldson}.
 Similarly the existence of extremal metrics should be equivalent to \emph{relative K-stability} \cite{gabor-extremal}.
-Despite significant progress, this conjecture is open in general, and even when the conjecture is known to hold, the geometric meaning of K-stability is typically not clear.
+Despite significant progress, this conjecture is open in general.
+Furthermore, even when the conjecture is known to hold, the geometric meaning of K-stability is typically unclear.

-Rather than explore the general setting, we focus on a particular geometric case.
-One of the first constructions of cscK metrics is due to Arezzo-Pacard \cite{arezzo-pacard1,arezzo-pacard2}, who examined the existence of cscK metrics on blowups of manifolds known to admit cscK metrics.
+One of the first constructions of cscK metrics is due to Arezzo-Pacard \cite{arezzo-pacard1,arezzo-pacard2}, who proved results relating to the existence of cscK metrics on blowups of manifolds known to admit cscK metrics.
 In the absence of automorphisms of the starting manifold, they construct cscK metrics on the blowup using a gluing method.
-Perhaps the most interesting aspect of their work is that when the starting manifold admits automorphisms, there are obstructions to obtaining cscK metrics on the blowup related to stability of the blown-up point in the sense of geometric invariant theory.
-The problem was then generalised to the extremal setting by Arezzo-Pacard-Singer \cite{APS}.
-An important problem in the field has since been to characterise the existence of extremal metrics on the blowup through relative K-stability, in line with the Yau-Tian-Donaldson conjecture, and we refer to Pacard \cite{pacard} and Sz\'ekelyhidi \cite{gabor-icm} for surveys on this problem and for further context.
-As we discuss in more detail below, Sz\'ekelyhidi has made significant progress on this problem, including a complete solution in the cscK case and in complex dimension at least three \cite{gabor-blowups1,gabor-blowups2}.
-We take a new approach to the problem, with which we provide a complete solution in general.
+Perhaps the most interesting aspect of their work is that when the starting manifold admits automorphisms, there are algebro-geometric obstructions in their gluing argument to obtaining cscK metrics on the blowup; the obstructions are related to stability of the blown-up point in the sense of geometric invariant theory.
+Significantly, this was the first general construction of cscK metrics in which algebro-geometric stability enters into the analysis.
+The problem and analogous results were generalised to the extremal setting by Arezzo--Pacard--Singer \cite{APS}.